BlaqPanther/ckodon-careers-website/README.md

 # ckodon-careers-website
-A career website for Jovian
+A career website for Ckodon